hitman0334/music-bot/README.md

 karaoke
 vaporwave
 # Prefix and token
-Please make a env file and make a new PREFIX var and inside the value put in your prefix, make another var named TOKEN and inside the value put in your bot token, this bot does not require any api key
+Please make a env file and make a new PREFIX var and inside the value put in your prefix, make another var named TOKEN and inside the value put in your bot token and you are done.
+Note: this bot does not require any api key
-# BuildPacks
-Add this buildpack to heroku before deploying: https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git
 # Report Bugs
 Contact me on Discord to report any bugs: Z̶╎𝓗𝓢⠐Shahzainᴰᴱᵛ#2220